m4ktub/m4ktub.ws/_posts/2014-12-27-duplicity-backup-to-s3-with-raspberry-pi.md

 {% endhighlight %}

 We also need to change `/etc/ssmtp/revaliases` to give a valid address to the local users `root` (running cron and other services) and `pi` running the backup with duplicity (and XBMC).
-The revaliases is pretty simple.
+The revaliases file is pretty simple.

 {% highlight text %}
 root:your.account@gmail.com:smtp.gmail.com:587
 pi:your.account@gmail.com:smtp.gmail.com:587
 {% endhighlight %}

-There several sources online that can help fine-tuning the configuration but this is enough to be able to send emails.
+There are several sources online that can help fine-tuning the configuration but this is enough to be able to send emails.
 To test the configuration we can use the `mail` command.

 {% highlight bash %}
-$ echo Hello | mail -s "Test mail" "your.account@gmail.com"
+$ echo Hello | mail -s "World of Mail" "your.account@gmail.com"
 {% endhighlight %}

-If you received the email then we can change the backup script and add a mail notification to the end of the script.
-If everything goes well we include "OK" in the subject and otherwise we add "ERR" to make it clear that something did not work.
+If you received the email then we can change the backup script and add a mail notification at the end of it.
+If the backup had no problems we include "OK" in the subject.
+Otherwise we add "ERR" to make it clear that something did not work as expected.

 {% highlight bash %}
 #!/bin/bash